Why Traders Come: The Funding Arbitrage

 NET: ~$25,000/yr on $100k = ~25% gross

-(~12-18% after fees - and direction doesn't matter)
+(before fees - and direction doesn't matter)

 Why this position never closes

-That changes everything about their behavior.
+That changes everything about behavior.
 A directional bet gets closed when you change your mind about the stock.
 A delta-neutral funding harvest has no reason to close - as long as funding stays above the borrow rate, the trade keeps printing.
 So the fund holds it, and keeps borrowing, month after month.

 Why Own instead of a regular broker

 You might ask: why not just buy real NVDA shares at a US broker as the offsetting long?
 Because the people running this trade usually can't.
-Crypto-native capital - funds holding USDC, operating onchain - often has no path to open a traditional brokerage account, and doesn't want one.
+Crypto-native capital - funds holding USDC, operating onchain - often has no path to a traditional brokerage account, and doesn't want one.

-Own hands them the long leg synthetically: priced in USDC, with leverage built in onchain, available 24/7, no broker, no account application, no KYC.
+Own hands them the long leg natively: priced in USDC, leverage built in, available 24/7, no account application.
 The position lives entirely in the same onchain world their capital already lives in.
-That access - not a better price - is the real product.
+That access - not a better price

 What just happened